ccmelvin/resume/README.md

 - Display an ability to learn rapidly and adapt quickly to changing situations maintaining newly developed and legacy systems business-critical progressive web application applying knowledge of React, Styled-Components

-- Recognize opportunities along with a team, to determine the structure and design of landing pages to ensure responsiveness
+- Continuous skill development focused on web usability, API design, frontend best practices, SEO while insisting on the highest standards.

 - Make a substantial contribution to the continued operation and growth of the organization by building reusable components using scalable CSS frameworks such as styled-components, material-UI, and materialize for future use

 - Balanced requirements, UI/UX, and deadlines in order to get most of the business value in a limited time framed

-- Achieves result when confronted with major responsibilities and limited resources leveraging skills in HTML, CSS, JavaScript, to create an e-commerce site, set to launch in the coming year
+- Achieves result when confronted with major responsibilities and limited resources leveraging skills in HTML, CSS, JavaScript, to create an e-commerce site

-- Architect and construct new features, as well as update and maintain existing features on front-end products across viewport
+- Built responsive single page web application

 ### 💰 _Key Achievements:_